remix-run/remix/docs/discussion/progressive-enhancement.md

 }
 ```

 This component doesn't need any state management.
 It just renders a form that submits to `/search`.
 When JavaScript loads, Remix will intercept the form submission and handle it client side.
 This allows you to add your own pending UI, or other client side behavior.
-Here's the next iteration:
+Here's the remix iteration:

 ```tsx lines=[1,4-6,11]
 import { useNavigation } from "@remix-run/react";